You don’t need a licence to use a metal detector in the UK, but there are laws about their use.

 Once you have identified an area that does not fall into one of the above categories you must obtain permission from the landowner.
 You cannot use metal detectors in any open spaces owned or managed by City of York Council, due to concern to public safety.

-The Portable Antiquities Scheme code of practice should be followed.
+The Portable Antiquities Scheme (PAS) code of practice should be followed.
 Their website contains many other useful links.

 Metal detector finds and treasure